Kelly, Diamondbacks blank Padres | Devdiscourse

-Merrill Kelly shut out the Padres on two hits over seven innings Friday night, and the visiting Arizona Diamondbacks scored seven times in the eighth to pull away for a 9-0 rout of the San Diego Padres.
+Merrill Kelly shut out San Diego on two hits over seven innings Friday night, and the visiting Arizona Diamondbacks scored seven times in the eighth to pull away for a 9-0 rout of the Padres.
 The win kept alive Arizona's fading hopes for a playoff berth.
 The Diamondbacks (79-75) trail the Milwaukee Brewers (84-70) by five games for the second National League wild card with eight games remaining.

 The Padres didn't get a hit until Luis Urias' opposite-field single to right with two out in the fifth.
 San Diego's Greg Garcia singled in the sixth.
 Four of the last five outs recorded by Kelly came on strikeouts.
 Kelly and relievers Yoan Lopez and Jimmie Sherfy allowed a total of three hits and three walks while fanning 12.